-- Clarify Your Involvement in the achievement: Use powerful, positive words that describe your contribution.
+Use powerful, positive words that describe your contribution.
 For example, ‘created’, ‘reorganized’ or ‘initiated’.
 These words evoke the sense of an objective and an achievement.
 Passive statements like ‘did’, ‘performed’ or ‘was involved in’ don’t indicate your level of involvement or your impact – they’re worthless, so don’t use them.
 Words that show that you actually made a difference are what count.

-- Describe a Start, Middle and End: mention the starting conditions, such as ‘poor performance’, ‘high costs’, ‘unpalatable risk’, and follow with a statement on what you made happen to overcome it (the project, change initiative, etc), and then cap it off with the result – was the desired outcome achieved?
+Mention the starting conditions, such as ‘poor performance’, ‘high costs’, ‘unpalatable risk’, and follow with a statement on what you made happen to overcome it (the project, change initiative, etc), and then cap it off with the result – was the desired outcome achieved?
 What you’re doing is telling story.
 And a story creates a more powerful, memorable narrative.

-- Quantify the Achievement: use numbers and hard measures where you can.
+Use numbers and hard measures where you can.
 This is very important – the most critical element of the articulation.
 For example, say ‘saved $50,000’ rather than ‘saved operating costs’.
 The more specific you are, the greater the value of your statement of achievement.
 In almost all cases, a percentage value has a higher-impact than an absolute number.
 In some cases, what might look like a minor achievement, when quantified, it could be a major achievement as perceived by others.
 If you don’t have exact numbers, then give an estimate – providing that it stands the test of reason and challenge.
 But don’t over-exaggerate – if you get found out then it’s game over.

-- Don’t Forget Over-Achievement!: If in your achievement you set out to save $50,000, but instead saved $60,000, then make sure this is known.
+If in your achievement you set out to save $50,000, but instead saved $60,000, then make sure this is known.
 State the target and what you actually achieved, and how you bettered it.
 So many people forget to do this and it’s such a shame as this is truly gold-dust to sprinkle on your resume!

-- Be Bold with Your Accolades: Some achievements warrant special reward, so mention them.
+Some achievements warrant special reward, so mention them.
 Perhaps you or your organization gained industry recognition with mention in the press?
 Or did you break a performance record within your organization?
 State this.
 Leverage the heck out of it.
 Don’t be shy and be specific.

-- Include details of challenging circumstances: If the achievement was tough due to business events, market conditions or any other challenging situations, then make sure you say what they were.
+If the achievement was tough due to business events, market conditions or any other challenging situations, then make sure you say what they were.
 Achievement through adversity rocks.
 It’s important to describe any challenges you faced because it makes the achievement all that more special.
 Think again about your achievements and consider if there were circumstances that made it difficult – you might not have thought about this yet.
 For example, if there were many layoffs in your organization whilst you were tasked with improving team morale, then make these conditions clear.
 Again, don’t be shy; be bold.

-- State the Effect of the Achievement, 360-degree style: Describe the achievement not just from your own perspective; also describe what it meant for your colleagues, subordinates, management and customers (where appropriate.)
+Describe the achievement not just from your own perspective; also describe what it meant for your colleagues, subordinates, management and customers (where appropriate.)
 Not only does this describe your achievements in an organisational context, it also shows that you think in this way too.
 Hardly anybody does this, so adding this to your claims will give you a distinct advantage.
 Don’t forget to quantify the impact of your achievement for each of these groups of people too.

 I have taken the above 7 keys and used them to create an example achievement.
 Read it through, and try to spot them.